lsund/chessmovedb/README.md

 ```

 `chessmovedb-fetch` now repeatedly asks for the best game on `lichess.org/tv`
 (games played in real time) waits until its done and then downloads it.
+One game
+should be downloaded every 2-10 minutes, so you don't have to be afraid that
+this program floods your hard-disk.

 ```shell
 git clone https://github.com/lsund/chessmovedb-store